How to Set Up DMARC: A Step by Step Guide | EasyDMARC

 How to Setup DMARC A Step by Step Guide 1

-If the security of your email infrastructure is important to you and you want to start protecting your clients, vendors, partners, and in general, everybody who receives emails from you, it’s time to look into email security protocols.
+If the security of your email infrastructure is crucial to you and you want to start protecting your clients, vendors, partners, and in general, everybody who receives emails from you, it’s time to look into email security protocols.

 Why Add DMARC Record in DNS?